webdevhugo/chat2geo/README.md

 ## Contributing 🛠️

- - If you're interested in contributing to this project, please contact me at `shahabj.github@gmail.com`.
+ - If you're interested in contributing to this project, please contact us at `shahabj.github@gmail.com`.
  - If you are a new contributor, please first check out our [Contributing Guidelines](./CONTRIBUTING.md) to get started.